 Pupils entering the Sixth Form at PGS are able to chose to either follow the International Baccalaureate Diploma or to study for A Levels.

 Pupils opting for A Levels will take four A Levels.
-Currently we have pupils studying Art and Design, Biology, Business Studies, Chemistry, Classical Civilisation, Design Technology, Economics, Electronics, English Literature, French, Geography, Geology, Government and Politics, Greek, History, Latin, Mathematics, Further Mathematics, Music, Philosophy and Religious Studies, Physical Education, Physics, Psychology, Spanish and Theatre Studies.
+Currently we have pupils studying Art and Design, Biology, Business Studies, Chemistry, Classical Civilisation, Computer Science, Design Technology, Economics, Electronics, English Literature, French, Geography, Geology, Government and Politics, Greek, History, Latin, Mathematics, Further Mathematics, Music, Philosophy and Religious Studies, Physical Education, Physics, Psychology, Spanish and Theatre Studies.
 In most subjects there is coursework and pupils will sit their formal exams in January and June of year thirteen.

 In the Sixth Form, as at other stages of school life, the range of subjects on offer is affected by the number of pupils opting for them, and the school may not run a particular subject if the group size is not viable.
 However, such cases are very rare.
 For A Level pupils there is a dynamic General Studies programme in which pupils select from a carousel of short courses, many of which are highly vocational (e.g. Accountancy, Law, Journalism, Medicine, Psychology) and some of which are taught by experts from local industry and commerce.
 There are also courses in Cookery, Driving Theory, Application Skills, First Aid, and Photography to name but a few.
 This programme changes yearly to reflect the interests and careers favoured by the cohort entering the Sixth Form.

 The Portsmouth Grammar School was authorised as an IB World School in November 2008.
 These are schools that share a common philosophy – a commitment to high quality, challenging, international education that we at PGS believe is important for our students.